Loans: the right approach when you need one (1/3)

 The first step is to objectively evaluate your need for a loan.
 The second step will help you decide between the various loans on offer.
 The third step will teach you how to judge your future ability to pay back the loan.

-Step 1: will the financing you want now meet your future needs?
+Will the financing you want now meet your future needs?

 Is the loan’s purpose really worth the total cost, taking into account your life plan?
 Most of us never ask ourselves this question.
 Does the “It costs money to borrow money” warning work?
 Behavioural studies have shown that it does not.
 This warning goes in one ear and out the other.
 People understand it, but don’t really digest it.